 - BA (Hons) Mission and Ministry reference form pdf, 444.713 KB

 If you have applied or intend to apply for this course through UCAS, you will need to complete a supplementary application form and return it to the above address.
 You do not need to send us the full application form.

 This is an open-access programme.
 Our standard entry requirements are 72 UCAS tariff points, but applicants without such qualifications are very welcome to apply and may be able to demonstrate their ability to be successful on this programme in other ways.
 Each year students come with a variety of qualifications.
 Our strong study skills and other support programmes enable those with a broad range of prior achievement to be academically successful and graduate with an award of The University of Manchester.
 If you have studied with another UK Higher Education provider, you might be able to transfer credits you have already gained into a Cliff College programme - see Transfer Arrangements for more information.

-Our courses are designed to equip and enable reflective practitioners in the areas of youth, children and family ministry.
+Our courses are designed to equip and enable reflective practitioners in the areas of youth, children, family and third-age ministry.
 We understand the needs of people who are great at what they do, and want to know more, but might lack confidence academically.
 We also love to stretch the high flyers and encourage their research into new insights in the field.

-All teaching is delivered by our experienced faculty or expert practitioners in your field of study (youth, children or family).
+All teaching is delivered by our experienced faculty or expert practitioners in your field of study (youth, children, family or third-age).
 In addition, you will have the opportunity to learn alongside a cohort of students involved in mission and ministry similar to your own.